rafaellevissa/nestjs-api-ts/README.md

 You can just install using either docker-compose or runing straight up on your machine.
 First of all, you need to set up the .env file at the root folder of the project.

+you can find the swagger documentation at `/api`

 ### Docker

 ```